-Charter of the Human Resources Institute of New Zealand Incorporated
+Charter of Human Resources New Zealand

 A Chartered Member or Chartered Fellow should:

 - At all times conduct himself or herself with the utmost professional and personal integrity and accountability, consistent with the highest ethical standards and recognising the trust and responsibility vested in him or her.

 - At all times exercise the highest degree of skill, care and diligence in the Human Resources (HR) roles entrusted to him or her, exercising independent thought and applying an enquiring mind, so as to ensure that each organisation with which he or she is involved obtains the full benefit of his or her expertise, experience and wisdom.

 - Consistently demonstrate leadership in all facets of his or her HR roles, and within HRNZ, ensuring that all colleagues are provided the opportunity to benefit from his or her expertise, experience and wisdom.

 - Respect always the professional and personal reputations of other members of the HR profession and HRNZ itself – and, in particular, not do, or cause or permit to be done, anything which is likely to bring HRNZ into disrepute or is otherwise inconsistent with any of the standards and ideals set out in this Charter.